mjtechguy/tech-career-launch-pad/README.md

 This is also not just for people looking to get into tech.
 This is also a great resource for people who are already in tech and want to level up their tech career.
 I hope this can be a resource for you to take your career to the next level.

+*"I am always doing that which I cannot do, in order that I may learn how to do it."* – **Pablo Picasso** 💭

 ---

 ## How Do I Get Started? ❓